-- 14. In accordance with Rule 63 of the Rules, the Court decided at its Forty-Ninth Ordinary Session held from 16 April 16 to 11 May 2018, to rule on both the merits of the case and on reparation in a single decision.
-Accordingly, on 12 July 2018, the Applicant was requested to submit his claims on reparation within (30) thirty days, but he did not respond. - 15.
-On 12 October 2018, the Registry notified the Respondent State that at its 50th Ordinary Session, the Court decided to grant the latter a final 45 days extension and that, after that deadline, it would enter a ruling in default in accordance with Rule 55 of its Rules in the interest of justice.
-The notification was sent by courier and received on 16 October 2018 by the Respondent State. - 16.
-Although the Respondent State received all the notifications, it did not respond to any of them. - 17.
-Consequently, the Court will enter a judgment in default in the interest of justice and in conformity with Rule 55 of the Rules. - 18.
-On 28 February 2019, the written procedures were closed and the parties were notified accordingly.
+- 14. On 30 June 2017, the Application was transmitted to the States Parties to the Protocol and to the Executive Council through the Chairperson of the African Union Commission in accordance with Rule 35(3) of the Rules. - 15.
+On 25 July 2017, the Court initially granted the Respondent State forty-five (45) days extension to submit its Response.
+On 23 October 2017, the Court granted a second 45-days extension, indicating that it would proceed with a judgment in default after the expiry of this extension if a Response was not submitted. - 16.
+In accordance with Rule 63 of the Rules, the Court decided at its Forty-Ninth Ordinary Session held from 16 April 16 to 11 May 2018, to rule on both the merits of the case and on reparation in a single decision.
+Accordingly, on 12 July 2018, the Applicant was requested to submit his claims on reparation within (30) thirty days, but he did not respond. - 17.
+On 12 October 2018, the Registry notified the Respondent State that at its 50th Ordinary Session, the Court decided to grant the latter a final 45 days extension and that, after that deadline, it would enter a ruling in default in the interest of justice in accordance with Rule 55 of its Rules.
+The notification was sent by courier to the Respondent State, which received the same on 16 October 2018. - 18.
+Although the Respondent State received all the notifications, it did not respond to any of them. - 19.
+Consequently, the Court will enter a judgment in default in the interest of justice and in conformity with Rule 55 of the Rules2.